Theater from the 1920s to Today

 A good rule of thumb when going to a show at the theatre is to dress like you are attending a wedding if you do not have the opportunity to find their specific dress code.

-In our local community, Highlands Little Theatre, is not so much concerned with how you dress, as long as you get to experience the wonderful plays that they put on.
+You local theater may or may not be as concerned with how you dress, as long as you get to experience the wonderful plays.
 They would rather you show up in jeans, than not come at all, from fear of not being properly dressed.
 Cocktail attire is common for Opening Nights, while you can expect most people to be dressed business casual for other showings.